 - One police tool to protect victims of family violence are "Police Safety Orders". - The police can issue a PSO where they fear for someone's safety but don't have enough evidence to arrest the possible offender.
 The person the police are trying to protect doesn't have to agree for the PSO to be made. - Someone served with a PSO has to leave the home, stop contacting the protected person, surrender any weapons, and hand over their firearms license.
-The PSO can last for up to five days, and any children living with the protected person are automatically protected. - You can't challenge a PSO you must leave and obey the terms of the order.
+The PSO can last for up to ten days, and any children living with the protected person are automatically protected.

+- To be issued with a PSO, the person must be in a family relationship with you, there must be a risk of violence, and a police sergeant must issue the PSO (not just any officer, unless they were ordered by a sergeant). - You can't challenge a PSO you must leave and obey the terms of the order.
 You can get in trouble for breaching the PSO if you are in contact with the other person, even if they agree to you contacting them. - Any arrangements for care and contact of children protected by a PSO are automatically suspended for the duration of the PSO.